znjameswu/flutter_math/README.md

 ## How to use

+Add `flutter_math` to your `pubspec.yaml` dependencies

+From v0.1.7, this plugin no longer require extra font declarations in `pubspec.yaml`.

 ### Mobile
 Currently only Android platform has been tested.
 If you encounter any issues with iOS, please file them.

 ### Web
-Web supported is added in v0.1.6.
+Web support is added in v0.1.6.
 It is tested for DomCanvas backend.
 In general it should behave largely the same with mobile.
 It is expected to break with CanvasKit backend.
-Check out the [Online Demo](https://znjameswu.github.io/flutter_math_pages/)
+Check out the [Online Demo](https://znjameswu.github.io/flutter_math_demo/)

 ## API usage
 Currently the usage is straightforward.
 Just `FlutterMath.fromTexString(r'\frac a b')`.
 There is also optional arguments of `Options` and `Settings`, which correspond to Options and Settings in KaTeX and support a subset of their features.